apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 These information depend on the configuration of your logging framework.
 Moreover, some of those messages contain data that can and will change from one execution to the other.

-Every log message generated during the garbage collection process always print the number of the new generation that is being created as part of garbage collection.
+Every log message generated during the garbage collection process includes a sequence number indicating how many times garbage collection ran since the system started.
-The generation is always printed at the beginning of the message like in the following example.
+The sequence number is always printed at the beginning of the message like in the following example.

 ```
 TarMK GC #2: ...